Andrea/andrea.github.io/_posts/2026-01-22-making-of-a-decision-5.markdown

 * It improved BL's capability to make change slightly as GL brokered the conversation between ⬛Miles P and 🟩Geordi Z

 ![After a few days ]({{site.images}}/2026/d-kp-map2.png "Decision KP Map example after a few days")

-## Who is this tool for

-This tool is especially helpful for people who are part of the decision making process or who are the decision makers themselves.
-It’s useful for those who value knowledge in a particular context.

-People who do software design, architecture, or have team‑leadership responsibilities are likely to find this tool most useful.

 ## Strengths